norahayf/Analysis-of-Gaming-Addiction-/Readme.md

 Reporting reliability
 Decision-making efficiency
 The final Power BI dashboard provides interactive, professional, and data-driven insights for strategic business analysis.
+## Conclusion
+## Final Conclusion
+The Power BI dashboards successfully transformed raw business data into meaningful and interactive visual insights through effective data transformation, modeling, and visualization techniques.
+By combining KPI cards, charts, slicers, conditional formatting, and analytical visuals, the dashboard provides a comprehensive view of organizational performance and strategic indicators.
+The project demonstrates the importance of data analytics and business intelligence tools in supporting informed decision-making, performance monitoring, and strategic planning.
+The use of Power BI enhanced data accessibility, improved reporting efficiency, and enabled users to interact with data dynamically for deeper analysis.

 ## Technologies Used
 Power BI Desktop